 As a strategic leader, you must be able to offer guidance that allows people to make sense of the encompassing world and collective challenges, and also explain how the team as a whole will face them.

-As a leader in these times of extreme disruption, how does one need to think differently about the role in order to overcome strategic leadership challenges?
+As a leader in these times of extreme disruption, how can you think differently about your role in order to overcome strategic leadership challenges?